Ps3itaTeam/MAMBA/README.md

-6) Multiman is blocked to avoid problems to the users (reboot the console to use it)
+6) Multiman is blocked to avoid problems to the users (reboot the console to use it) [NZV 03/2015 This restriction is now removed]

 7) 'Mamba' is loaded AFTER of syscall8 Iris Manager payload and uses it for example, for HTAB method.
+[NZV 03/2015 Mamba as now is own payload to load it)

 8) 'Mamba' can be detected using the sys8_mamba() syscalls from Iris Manager: if it return 0x666 is 'Mamba'